 Once November comes we start to see sharp drops in temperature, and rain becomes much more likely.
 Bring a warm coat if you’ll be visiting this late in the year.

-Winter in Sausalito
+Winter Sausalito Weather

 Average Temperatures and Rainfall